jayliu50/windows-programmer-dvorak/README.md

 symbol positions to help you write programs more efficiently.

-This layout is based on Programmer Dvorak, but swaps `Caps Lock` and `Backspace` (similar to Colemak) because `Backspace` is used more frequently and should be closer to home row.
-This layout also switches to Qwerty when holding `Ctrl` or `Win` so keyboard shortcuts are easier to use, similar to "dvorak-qwerty command" on mac.
+This layout is based on Programmer Dvorak, but swaps `Caps Lock` and `Backspace` (similarly to Colemak) because `Backspace` is used more frequently and should be closer to home row.
+This layout also switches to QWERTY when holding `Ctrl` or `Win` so keyboard shortcuts are easier to use, similarly to Dvorak - QWERTY ⌘ on macOS.

 Layout
 ------